chef/chef-web-docs/chef_master/source/chef_overview.rst

      - .. tag chef_dk

-       The Chef development kit is a package that contains everything that is needed to start using Chef:
+       The Chef Development Kit is a package that contains everything that is needed to start using Chef:

        * chef-client
        * chef